Having your baby at Hutt Hospital

 The Birthing Suite

-The Birthing Suite is on the second floor of the Heretaunga building.
+The Birthing Suite is on the second floor of the Heretaunga building, if driving.

 Call your LMC midwife or doctor first

-If you think labour is starting, your waters break or you have concerns about your baby, call your LMC – they will discuss with you if you need to come to hospital.
-If you need to contact the Birthing Suite urgently call 04 569 7535.
+If you think labour is starting, your waters break or you have concerns about your baby, call your LMC midwife or doctor – they will discuss with you if you need to come to hospital.

 Who can be there?

 Anyone you choose can be in the Birthing Suite during labour and birth.
-Family and friends should stay in your room or our whanau room and respect the privacy of other women in the unit.
+Family and friends should stay in your room or our whanau room and respect the privacy of other people in the unit.
 Children must be supervised at all times, and are not permitted to stay overnight.

 The Maternity Ward